×

 Cost factors for your project

 Three main factors determine the final cost of remodeling your bathroom project: size, scope, and finish level.
-Here’s more information on each of those.
+Here’s more information on each of those:

 Size

 The room’s square footage determines the capacity and function, from a basic powder room with 1–2 fixtures to a larger primary bathroom with 5+ fixtures.
+In Los Angeles, the average bathroom size is around 60 square feet.

 Scope